The Mysterious Microsoft DHCP Option ID 81

 I have no clue why Option ID 81 exists.
 All the DNS settings for a scope are obtained by running Get-DHCPServerV4DnsSetting -ScopeId, as shown in Figure 8.

 For me, for this project, I will just ignore Option ID 81 and get on with life.
-The DHCP documentation script is updated in Version 1.43 to ignore Option ID 81.
+The DHCP documentation script is updated to ignore Option ID 81.